wangxinyu0922/Second_Order_SDP/README.md

 # Second Order SDP
 Second Order Parser for Semantic Dependency Parsing

-This repo contains the code forked from [Parser-v3](https://github.com/tdozat/Parser-v3) and used for the semantic dependency parser in Wang et al. (2019), [Second-Order Semantic Dependency Parsing with End-to-End Neural Networks](https://arxiv.org/abs/1906.07880).
+This repo contains the code forked from [Parser-v3](https://github.com/tdozat/Parser-v3) and used for the semantic dependency parser in Wang et al. (2019), [Second-Order Semantic Dependency Parsing with End-to-End Neural Networks](https://arxiv.org/abs/1906.07880) and [CoNLL 2019 shared task](http://mrp.nlpl.eu/) (SDP part only).
 If you find our code is useful, please cite:
 ```
 @inproceedings{wang-etal-2019-second,
     title = "Second-Order Semantic Dependency Parsing with End-to-End Neural Networks",